 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.

-John Tresch is associate professor in the Department of History and Sociology of Science at the University of Pennsylvania.
+John Tresch is professor in the history of art, science, and folk practice at The Warburg Institute at the University of London.

 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.